-Looking outside your marriage for solutions to problems in the marriage only exacerbate the problems and clouds your judgement when the bottom falls out and you are left to make the choice between your marriage and your affair partner.
+Looking outside your marriage for solutions to problems in the marriage only exacerbates the problems and clouds your judgment when the bottom falls out and you are left to make the choice between your marriage and your affair partner.

 Don’t Allow Anger to Drive You to Divorce

 The decision to divorce should be made when you are level headed and free of emotions.
 This is especially true if you have children.
 For the children’s sake, it is important that whoever decides to leave the marriage is able to do so in a civil and respectful manner.

 Important decisions like divorce should never be driven by feelings of anger.
 Your anger toward your spouse won't last forever and you don't want to one day realize you made the wrong decision based on irrational emotions.

 Don’t Leave an Unhappy Marriage Until You Can Take Care of Yourself Financially

 Alimony is not guaranteed these days and even if it were, child support and alimony may not provide a sufficient lifestyle for you and your children should you divorce.
 Think about building a career of your own before thinking about divorce.

 If you have no marketable work skills or let your career go to stay home and raise your children, you should not divorce until you have taken the necessary steps to be fully financially independent post-divorce.